EhabShaaban/edfa3ly/README.md

 + data: data class for variables in data excel sheets
 + drivers: where chrome driver lives
 + pages: page class for pages under test.
-This is where web elements and it's methods live
+This is where web elements and their methods live
 + tests: test classes here are the files to run to trigger the framework
 + utils: helper code to slice strings and read data with apache poi